ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

 ## Getting started with PyTorch on AArch64

-This [component](https://github.com/ARM-software/Tool-Solutions/tree/master/docker/pytorch-aarch64) of [ARM-Software's](https://github.com/ARM-software) [Tool Solutions](https://github.com/ARM-software/Tool-Solutions) repository provides scripts to build a Docker image containing [PyTorch](https://www.pytorch.org/) and dependencies for the [Armv8-A architecture](https://developer.arm.com/architectures/cpu-architecture/a-profile), optionally with AArch64 specific optimizations via [Compute Library for the Arm® Architecture (ACL)](https://developer.arm.com/ip-products/processors/machine-learning/compute-library), as well as a selection of [examples and benchmarks](./examples/README.md).
+This [component](https://github.com/ARM-software/Tool-Solutions/tree/master/docker/pytorch-aarch64) of [ARM-Software's](https://github.com/ARM-software) [Tool Solutions](https://github.com/ARM-software/Tool-Solutions) repository provides instructions to obtain, and scripts to build, a Docker image containing [PyTorch](https://www.pytorch.org/) and dependencies for the [Armv8-A architecture](https://developer.arm.com/architectures/cpu-architecture/a-profile), optionally with AArch64 specific optimizations via [Compute Library for the Arm® Architecture (ACL)](https://developer.arm.com/ip-products/processors/machine-learning/compute-library), as well as a selection of [examples and benchmarks](./examples/README.md).

-Images are available from [Arm SW Developers Docker Hub](https://hub.docker.com/u/armswdev), and are updated monthly.
+Ready-made Docker images including Pytorch, dependencies, and examples, are available from [Arm SW Developers Docker Hub](https://hub.docker.com/u/armswdev), and are updated monthly, see [Downloading an image from Docker Hub](#downloading-an-image-from-docker-hub) for details.

+Instructions for building PyTorch for AArch64 from scratch in a Docker image, using the `build.sh` script provided in this repository, are available here: [Build PyTorch for AArch64 using Docker](#build-pytorch-for-aarch64-using-docker).

 For more information, see this Arm Developer Community [blog post](https://community.arm.com/developer/tools-software/tools/b/tools-software-ides-blog/posts/aarch64-docker-images-for-pytorch-and-tensorflow).